Jamie-Buick/OOSD-Assignment/README.md

 Each item type above has it's own unique numeric value used for encoding and decoding the text.

 ### Input file Processing

-The encodings CSV file is parsed into an array called **encodingMap**, this contains the text and its numerical equivalent.
-The input text file is parsed line by line and split into words, the words are trimmed and set to lowercase.
-Line breaks are preserved by adding a special token.
-This is added to an array called **encoderDecoderInput**.
-When reading is complete, **encoderDecoderInput** is passed to either the encode **EncoderDecoder.encode** or **EncoderDecoder.decode** depending on the menu selection.
+- The encodings CSV file is parsed into an array called **encodingMap**, this contains the text and its numerical equivalent.
+- The input text file is parsed line by line and split into words, the words are trimmed and converted to lowercase.
+- Line breaks are preserved by adding a special token *@@NEWLINE*.
+All words and tokens are added to the **encoderDecoderInput** array.
+- When reading is complete, **encoderDecoderInput** is passed to either the encode **EncoderDecoder.encode** or **EncoderDecoder.decode** depending on the menu selection.
+- All file reading operations are completed using BufferedReader.

 ### Encoding Process